michaelcoyote/michaelcoyote.github.io/_posts/2024-12-10-aerospike_glossary.md

 ---
 layout: post
 title: "aerospike database glossary"
-description: "Extended glossary for the Aeerospike distributed database"
+description: "Extended glossary of terms for the Aerospike distributed database"
 category: tech
 tags: [coyote,tech,aerospike,glossary]
 ---
-{% include JB/setup %}

-# Aerospike Database Glossary

 One of the biggest impediments to learning Aerospike as a new user is mastering the vocabulary.
 I started this glossary in my spare time as an aide to myself and refined it over the course of several years of working with the database.

 I had wonderful feedback from others I've worked with to insure that it was complete and up-to-date.
 I'm sharing this as an effort to help others learn and gain better understanding the foundations of Aerospike.

 | Term                   | Definition                                                   |